-Football injuries are mainly caused by contact to the body or overuse of a body part.
-Traumatic injuries are more common, given the high-impact and intensity of the game.
+Football injuries are mainly caused by contact with the body or overuse of a body part.
+Traumatic injuries are more common, given the high impact and intensity of the game.
 The most common injury sites include the knees, ankles, shoulders, fingers and head.

-Although golf is pretty low impact sport, there are several injuries that you can obtain from this sport.
+Although golf is a pretty low-impact sport, there are several injuries that you can obtain from this sport.
 Poor mechanics and overuse often cause these conditions that you might experience.
 The most injured area is the lower back, followed by the shoulder, elbow, wrist and hand.
 Hours spent hunched over your club and continuous rotation of the back and hips can result in extreme back pain.

-Back pain, tennis elbow, wrist strains and rotating cuff tendinitis are all common injuries for tennis players.
-If you start feel sudden sharp pains or joints starting to pop, get care immediately.
+Back pain, tennis elbow, wrist strains and rotating cuff tendonitis are all common injuries for tennis players.
+If you start to feel sudden sharp pains or joints starting to pop, get care immediately.